pi-hole/docs/docs/main/prerequisites.md

 <!-- markdownlint-disable code-block-style -->
 <!-- markdownlint-disable no-trailing-spaces -->
+!!! info "Optional ports"
+    The use of lighttpd on port *80* is optional if you decide not to install the Web dashboard during installation.
+    The use of pihole-FTL on ports *67* or *547* is optional, but required if you use the DHCP functions of Pi-hole.

 !!! warning "Firewall configuration"
-    ***Never*** open the ports listed above to the Internet.
-They ***will*** lead to creating an [open resolver](http://openresolverproject.org/).
-Open resolvers are almost always a severe danger both for you and other users of the Internet.
-There is a lot that can go wrong and could make you becoming part of a botnet (more precisely a DNS amplification attack participant) very easily.
-When you need to use your Pi-hole from the Internet (whilst travelling, etc.), you ***must*** set up a VPN to do so (see, e.g., [our OpenVPN guide](../../guides/vpn/overview) on how to do this).
+    ***Never*** open the ports listed above to the Internet as this will lead to creating an [open resolver](http://openresolverproject.org/).
+Open resolvers are a severe danger both for you and other users of the Internet.
+There is a lot that can go wrong and could make you becoming part of a DNS amplification attack very easily.
+When you need to use your Pi-hole from the Internet (whilst travelling, etc.), you **must** set up a VPN to do so (see, e.g., [our Wireguard guide](../guides/vpn/wireguard/overview.md) on how to do this).
 This will give you safe and secure access for your Pi-hole from everywhere.
 This cannot be stressed enough.

 !!! info "Random UDP ports"
     Note that Pi-hole uses, by default, *random* UDP ports to send outbound DNS queries from, and listen for their replies on.
 This makes Pi-hole more secure against DNS spoofing attacks and follows the recommendations from [RFC 5452](https://tools.ietf.org/html/rfc5452#section-4.5) *Measures for Making DNS More Resilient against Forged Answers*, Section 4.5: